NC State Extension Publications

 Skip to Residential Recommendations

 The tiny aphelinid wasp, Aphytis diaspidis, is a relatively common parasite of armored scale insects and it may be the major reason that latania scale is not more common and damaging in North Carolina.
 The twice-stabbed ladybird beetle, Chilocorus stigma, also feeds on latania scale as well as other scale insects.
 In case these natural enemies fail to control latania scales adequately, it is fortunate these scales are not particularly resistant to insecticides.
 Horticultural oils should give adequate control.
 Apply a horticultural oil on the next convenient day and then apply it again two weeks later to kill any new scales which may have been in the egg stage during the first treatment.
 Use a 2% rate for the oil during the growing season in order to avoid damaging the plants.
 During the winter, most plants are tolerant of the “dormant oil” rate (usually 4%).
-If the plant/scales are infested with a Septobasidium sp. fungus, spraying oil may help to loosen the Septobasidium fungus as horticultural oils are a somewhat fungicidal.
+If the plant/scales are infested with a Septobasidium sp. fungus, spraying oil may help to loosen the Septobasidium fungus as horticultural oils are also somewhat fungicidal.

 References